 This helps to explain why the Obama administration has inhereted a massive budget deficit and a sharp economic slowdown with little options for cutting taxes when the economy is at its most weak.

+In reponse, the right wing has responded by calling for lower budget deficits before lower taxes.
 Today's comments by British Conservative MP Ken Clarke are also indicative of this shift in tone.
 Of course, this type of suggestion would be most helpful during good times and not in the middle of a recession.

 As always, the political debate is behind the curve and in this case, will not help make lower taxes part of the solution, which inevitably they will need to be.